vineet-53/my-blogs/My-Productive-Setup.md

 My productive setup has been a journey of trial and error, but it’s transformed how I work.
 I’ve drawn inspiration from channels like **The Primeagen**, **TJ Devries**, **Typecraft**, and countless Neovim and Obsidian videos on YouTube.
 If you’re looking to optimize your own workflow, I highly recommend checking them out and experimenting with your tools.

 Want to explore my setup in more detail?
 Check out my dotfiles on [GitHub](https://github.com/vineet-53/.dotfiles).

+I’m always looking to improve my workflow, so if you have any suggestions or feedback, I’d really appreciate it!
+Feel free to open an issue or reach out with your thoughts.